THE OLMSTEAD DECISION: AN OVERVIEW

 The Olmstead lawsuit originated in Georgia with Lois Curtis and Elaine Wilson.
 These two women, who had been diagnosed with mental health conditions and intellectual disabilities, were repeatedly sent to state hospitals because they were unable to obtain supports in their community.
-An attorney from the Atlanta Legal Aid Society named Sue Jamieson filed a lawsuit on behalf of Curtis and Wilson for community-based supports to be provided.
-The case made its way to the Supreme Court, which found that the Americans With Disabilities Act prohibited the discrimination against a person based on his or her disability.
+Sue Jamieson, an attorney from the Atlanta Legal Aid Society, filed a lawsuit on behalf of Curtis and Wilson for community-based supports to be provided.
+The case reached the Supreme Court, which found that, under the Americans With Disabilities Act, "unjustified segregation" or requiring people to receive services in a setting that is isolated or separated from the community, was discrimination against persons with disabilities.
 The Court held that people with disabilities have a right to receive state-funded supports and services in their communities if a three-part test is met:

 1. Professionals determine community supports are appropriate for the individual.

 2. The individual is not opposed to receiving the community supports.

 3. Community-based supports can be reasonably accommodated when other individuals in similar situations and available resources are taken into consideration.